pagkly/Zed/Investopedia/Accounting/Accounting Equation.md

 ### Why is the accounting equation important?

-The accounting equation is important because it captures the relationship between the three components of a balance sheet: assets, liabilities, and equity.
+The accounting equation is important because it captures the relationship between the three components of a [[Balance Sheet]]: assets, liabilities, and equity.
 All else being equal, a company’s equity will increase when its assets increase, and vice-versa.
 Likewise, adding liabilities will decrease equity, whereas reducing liabilities—such as by paying off debt—will increase equity.
 These basic concepts are captured by the accounting equation and are essential to modern accounting methods.

 ### What is an example of the accounting equation?

 To illustrate, suppose we have a company with $1 million in assets and $500,000 in liabilities.
 According to the accounting equation, Assets = Liabilities + Equity.
 By plugging in these figures, we can quickly discern that the company’s Equity would be $500,000.
-These values would appear on the company’s balance sheet, and could be used by investors, analysts, or company managers to assess the quality of the business and forecast its future prospects.
+These values would appear on the company’s [[Balance Sheet]], and could be used by investors, analysts, or company managers to assess the quality of the business and forecast its future prospects.